shidcoin/shidcoin.github.io/index.md

 ### A Shidded Coin Crowdsale is happening!

-This is the first chance to purchase Shidded Coin and support getting it listed on [Uniswap](https://https://uniswap.org/)!
+This is the first chance to purchase Shidded Coin.
+Funds raised will be used to fund a liquidity pool on [Uniswap](https://https://uniswap.org/)!
 >[Click here for details](https://shid.diamonds/crowdsale)

 ---